ci-wdi-900/2021-10-24-midterm/README.md

-# 2021-10-24-midterm# Term 1 - Midterm Exam
+# Term 1 - Midterm Exam

 <img src='./motivation.gif' />

+Welcome to the Term 1 midterm exam.
+This test will begin at 10:40am (or earlier) and end at 4:00pm or whenever you finish.

+Once you're finished, upload your `main.js` to the assignment on Populi (through the CodeGrade link) then send a message on Slack to Alex and Brian.

-> Welcome to the Term 1 midterm exam.
-This test will begin at 10:40am (or earlier) and end at 3:00pm. **Please take a one hour break** from 1:00pm - 2:00pm to eat lunch, rest your brain, and come back to the exam with a fresh set of eyes.
-As usual, you can run the tests with the `jest` command.
+Please take a one hour break from 1:00pm - 2:00pm to eat lunch, rest your brain, and come back to the exam with a fresh set of eyes.

+As usual, you can run the tests with the `npm run test` command.

 ## Tips

-* You may use the internet to look up anything you want (string methods, array methods, etc.)
 * If you're feeling stuck, skip it!
 * It's okay if you don't finish
 * You can go in any order